bhorowitz/BooLeX/README.md

 - D Latch
 - Positive-Edge D Flip-FLop

+## Contributing ##
+If you would like to contribute to this project, fork the repository and submit a pull request.
+You will need to configure your IntelliJ IDEA environment as follows:

+<font color="red">This section needs to be filled in by Alex.</font>

 ## Development Team ##
 Abhishek Chandra
 - Developed JS editor widget with syntax highlighting